sarah-j-smith/UnrealEngine2D/AdventureGame/README.md

 ## Player Character Falling

 At the end of the first episode on running the project with the player character it fell constantly.
+What that looks like is the game starts, the character disappears but is visible in the _Outliner_ (the list of all objects in the scene).
+Clicking on the character in the outliner and expanding the Transform you can see in the Z direction its rapidly and constantly changing.
+The character has fallen through the floor.
 In my case the fix for this is:

 * change from top to side view (eg "right")
-* make sure the character mesh is above the red line of the background image
+* make sure the character mesh/start point is above the red line of the background image
 * make sure the character is inside the nav mesh bounds

 # Customisations